dmitrypol/dmitrypol.github.io/_posts/2016-09-14-redis_tmp_data.md

   gem 'readthis'
 {% endhighlight %}

-The examples above do not go into actual details but instead focus on the usage of Redis and its flexible and fast data structures.
+The examples above do not go deep into actual details but instead focus on the usage of Redis and its flexible and fast data structures.